ingadhoc/stock/stock_ux/README.rst

 #.
 Send template established in operation type when confirm picking.
 #.
 Add an optional setting to print remaining quantities not yet delivered on Delivery Slips: "Show remaining quantities not yet delivered on Delivery Slips."
 #.
 Adds a review toggle per line that allows the user to indicate when the replenishment order is ready to be confirmed.
+#.
+Add a "All transfers" view form in Menu: Operations
+#.
+Add a "Reordering Rules" view form in Menu: Configuration (Products)

 Installation
 ============